 perl🔗

-You can use -0777 option with perl to slurp the entire input as a single string.
+You can use the -0777 option with perl to slurp the entire input as a single string.
 Another advantage with perl is that you can use files to pass the search and replace strings.
 Thus, you don't have to worry about any character that may clash with shell metacharacters.
-See my Perl one-liners cookbook if you are not familiar with using perl from the command line.
+See my Perl One-Liners Guide if you are not familiar with using perl from the command line.

 $ cat search_1.txt